-Need a Texas NuVasive MAGEC System Lawyer?
+Need a Texas MAGEC System Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If your child was injured by metallosis or other side effects of a defective MAGEC System, you should contact our lawyers immediately.
+If you or your child were injured or needed surgery for a defective MAGEC System, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 January 2018 — A new study of the MAGEC Rod System for children with early-onset scoliosis has found that it “significantly releases titanium and possibly aluminum,” and also releases the metal vanadium.

 What is Early-Onset Scoliosis?